magicwyzh/icais-dl/README.md

 ICDL is in developing and how it will be like in the future is not quite clear now.
 Here are something in the to-do list now:
 * Provide model load/save APIs that reads/write model params via protobuf.
     * ~~So that we dont need to always play with random/uninitialized params...~~
-    * Python script that can transform dict (as the GraphParams Protobuf to ICDL-recognizable protobuf file.)
+    * Python script that can transform dict as the GraphParams Protobuf to ICDL-recognizable protobuf file.
 * Provide more operators like Conv2d, Activation, etc. The first goal is to provide all operators in Yolo.
     * NN Ops: Conv2d, ReLU, BatchNorm, Yolo, Concat, ResAdd
     * Utils Op: FixpointTensor Data Conversion, including fix-to-float and vice versa, and fixpoint with different decimal point.
     * Image PreProcessing Ops (and implementations): normalization, etc.
 * Dynamic backend APIs:
     * Let the model can change their OperatorImpl, not fixed when model definition.
 E.g., the first conv of Res50 with 7x7 kernel size is run on cpu while others conv with 1x1&3x3 run on DLA.
 Backend of each Op should be able to change.
 The model definition should not show too much info about OperatorImpl.
 Currently the way is not good.
     * ~~By default the operator constructor should use emptyOperatorImpl.~~
+* Graph Params conversion APIs
+    * float-fix conversion
+    * Memory location conversion
+* Discuss with quantization guys about what they want to represent TensorData
+    * Currently there is just a FixpointRepresentation with total_bits, frac_bits, sign.
+However, they may want something like per-channel scalar, etc.
+* Arm Compute Library Backend
 * Scripts that transforms models in framework like Darknet/Pytorch to ICDL model.
     * Not clear now.
 * Profiling APIs
+    * ~~Profiler RAII class.~~
-    * Compute Complexities APIs for each operator
+    * ~~Compute Complexities APIs for Operator and ComputeGraph~~
     * Time/Cycle Logging APIs (can be used by hardware simulator backend)
     * Not quite clear now, but expect that after a graph has run for some times, it can then generates some performance profiling info/forms/timeline, etc.
     ```cpp
         ResNet50 model();
         model.profile(true);
         output = model(image);
-        model.profiling_results("res50.icdl_prof");
+        model.get_profiling_results("res50.icdl_prof");
     ```
-* Some pre-defined models (~low priority~)
+* Some pre-defined models (low priority)
     * ResNet-18
     * MobileNet
     * Darknet-53(YoloV3)